fybrik/openapi2crd/README.md

 Only [structural schemas](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema) are allowed with the following exceptions:

-1. You can use `$ref` to internal or external schema as long as the referenced definition adheres to the listed limitations.
+1. You can use `$ref` as long as the referenced definition adheres to the listed limitations.
-1. You can use `oneOf` that contains just a list of `$ref`s.
-This will be translated to an object with optional properties.
+1. You can use `oneOf` that contains just a list of `$ref` items.
+This is translated to an object with a string `type` field and an optional property for each `$ref` item.

 ## Acknowledgements